 Xavier de Maistre

-Xavier de Maistre has appeared with major orchestras under the direction of such eminent conductors as Bertrand de Billy, Daniele Gatti, Kristjan Järvi, Philippe Jordan, Riccardo Muti, Andrés Orozco-Estrada, André Previn, Simon Rattle, Heinrich Schiff and Gilbert Varga.
-He performs at many of Europe’s leading festivals, including Schleswig-Holstein, Salzburg, Rheingau, Vienna and Verbier, the Budapest Spring Festival and the Wurzburg Mozart Festival.
-He collaborates with such chamber music partners as Diana Damrau, Mojca Erdmann, Daniel Müller Schott, Baiba Skride, Arabella Steinbacher and Magali Mosnier.
+Xavier de Maistre has appeared with major orchestras under the direction of such eminent con-ductors as Bertrand de Billy, Lionel Bringuier, Daniele Gatti, Mirga Gražinytė-Tyla, Daniel Harding, Kristjan Järvi, Philippe Jordan, Riccardo Muti, Andrés Orozco-Estrada, André Previn, Sir Simon Rattle and Yuri Temirkanov.
+He performs at many leading international festivals, including Schleswig-Holstein Musik Festival, Salzburg Festival, Budapest Spring Festival and Mostly Mozart in New York.
+He collaborates with such chamber music partners as Diana Damrau, Daniel Müller-Schott and Baiba Skride.

-Highly acclaimed by the press, “Notte Veneziana” entered the top ten in the classical music charts.
-His latest releases include a DVD with Diana Damrau and a CD recording of Mozart piano concertos arranged for harp, with Mozarteum Salzburg and conductor Ivor Bolton.
-Xavier de Maistre was born in Toulon and began to study harp at the age of nine.
-He finished his studies with Catherine Michel and Jacqueline Borot in Paris.
-In 1998 he was awarded the first prize at the prestigious International Harp Competition in Bloomington, Indiana.
-He immediately became the first French musician to join the ranks of the prestigious Vienna Philharmonic Orchestra – a position which he left in summer 2010.
+Xavier de Maistre was born in Toulon and began studying harp aged nine.
+He studied in Paris and in 1998 he was awarded first prize at the International Harp Competition in Bloomington, Indiana, immediately becoming the first French musician to join the ranks of the prestigious Vienna Philharmonic Orchestra.
 Since 2001 Xavier de Maistre has taught at the Hamburg Academy of Music.
 He also gives regular masterclasses at New York’s Juilliard School of Music, Tokyo’s Toho University and London’s Trinity College of Music.

 Xavier de Maistre plays a Lyon & Healy harp.